-We’ve got the answers—Mondays when the Summit Racing tech department tackles your automotive-related conundrums.
-This week, we’re rebuilding a big block Chevrolet engine to work with a nitrous oxide system:
+You’ve got questions, we’ve got answers.
+We work with the Summit Racing tech department to help you tackle your auto-related conundrums.
+In this week’s Mailbag, we’re rebuilding a big block Chevrolet engine to work with a nitrous oxide system.

 Q: I have a 1973 El Camino with a factory 454 big block.
 I have updated it with a COMP Cams roller cam (.623/.651 inches of lift) with matching lifters and valve springs, roller rocker arms, a Weiand Team G intake with a 750 cfm Holley carb, MSD Pro-Billet distributor and 6AL ignition, and Hooker headers with three-inch dual exhaust and Flowmaster mufflers.
 The transmission has a trans-brake and a 4,500 rpm stall converter.